wilfredgithuka/ssc/content/post/Chinese-Fonts-On-Linux.md

 draft: false
 ---

 If your computer can't render the title of this post, you need to install the correct Chinese.
-The process is preety straight-forward except for some small things.
+The process is pretty straight-forward except for some small things.

 ### Fonts
 Chinese fonts are quite unique and in Linux, you need to install some specific fonts to make the rendering more clear.
-The following fonts will make Chinese Chracters rendering better on your linux machine.
+The following fonts will make Chinese Characters rendering better on your Linux machine.

 #### Adobe Source Sans Sans
 The Source Han Sans is a set of OpenType/CFF Pan-CJK fonts.Its an open source project that provides all of the source code files.